Dr. Amy Gutmann

 Appointed in 2009 by President Barack Obama, she chairs the Presidential Commission for the Study of Bioethical Issues.
 In 2013, she was elected Vice Chair of the Association of American Universities (AAU), a nonprofit organization of 62 leading United States and Canadian research universities.
 She also serves on the National Commission on the Humanities and Social Sciences, and on the Boards of the National Constitution Center and the Vanguard Group.
 Dr. Gutmann has been honored with the Harvard University Centennial Medal (2003), the Carnegie Corporation Academic Leadership Award (2009), and was named by Newsweek one of the "150 Women Who Shake the World" (2011).
 She is an elected member of the American Philosophical Society, the American Academy of Arts and Sciences, the National Academy of Education, and is W.E.B.
 DuBois Fellow of the American Academy of Political and Social Science.
 She previously served as President of the American Society for Political and Legal Philosophy.
 Dr. Gutmann is a founding member of the Global Colloquium of University Presidents, an advisory group to the Secretary General of the United Nations.
 She has received numerous honorary degrees, including a Doctor of Laws from Columbia University in 2012, and she was named an Honorary Fellow of the London School of Economics in 2013.

-Dr. Gutmann launched the Penn Compact in her inaugural address on October 15, 2004, which has guided the University to increase access, integrate knowledge, and engage locally and globally.
-In 2013 she introduced the Penn Compact 2020, which will maximize Penn's inclusion, innovation and impact with bold next steps to increase access to Penn's exceptional intellectual resources; integrate knowledge across academic disciplines with a strong emphasis on innovation; and engage locally, nationally, and globally to bring the benefits of Penn's research, teaching, and service to individuals and communities at home and around the world.
+Dr. Gutmann launched the Penn Compact in her inaugural address on October 15, 2004.
+In 2013 she introduced the Penn Compact 2020, a plan to maximize Penn's inclusion, innovation and impact with bold next steps to increase access to Penn's exceptional intellectual resources; integrate knowledge across academic disciplines with a strong emphasis on innovation; and engage locally, nationally, and globally to bring the benefits of Penn's research, teaching, and service to individuals and communities at home and around the world.
+In 2014, Gutmann announced Penn Compact 2020 initiatives to create up to 50 new endowed professorships utilizing matching donor funds, and to raise an additional $240 million for undergraduate financial aid on top of the $360 million raised for undergraduate aid during the recently completed Making History campaign.

 As the leader of Philadelphia's largest private employer, Dr. Gutmann heads one of the Commonwealth's most powerful economic engines, with an estimated total economic impact of $14 billion annually in Pennsylvania.
 As part of that impact, the University has made substantial and far-reaching investments in its own physical infrastructure.
 Penn's campus master plan, Penn Connects, has added nearly 4 million square feet of space to campus since 2006 while increasing open space on campus by 25 percent.
 Penn Park received the Design Champion Award in 2012, with Design Philadelphia calling it an "urban sanctuary" in Philadelphia.